Pasquale S. Toscano //

 For my mother the therapist, in whose home the stigma of mental illness never held sway.

-Disability discourse has long been a dulcet melody that even progressives rewrite in their acridest compositions.
-A siren song that leaves us writhing on the masts of ships, desiring only to scramble towards its strain.
-This is particularly true of the language of mental illness.
-For too often the easy “crazy” or “raving mad” perfectly caps off gossipy carousal about that friend’s inexplicable behavior.
-The same goes for discussions of treasonous actions, of course in graver terms.
+The language of disability has long sounded a convenient strain that even progressives rewrite in their acridest compositions.
+This is particularly true of the rhetoric of “mental illness.”
+For too often the facile “crazy” or “raving mad” can perfectly cap an evening of gossip about that friend’s, or family member’s, behavior.
+The same goes for discussions of treasonous actions, though of course with higher stakes.

 Case in point: the escalating, asyndetic “deranged, unhinged, dangerous,” a nearly-Homeric epithet for Donald Trump, coined by the honorable representative from California, Nancy Pelosi.